vagarioustoast/react-redux-playground/myapp/README.md

 # Playground

-### Simple workspace to try things out in React/Redux.
+### Simple workspace to practice techniques in React/Redux.